-- All camp refugees receive USD 28 per person per month in the form of electronic vouchers which can be used to buy food items from two contracted supermarkets located in the camp.
+• All camp refugees receive USD 28 per person per month in the form of electronic vouchers which can be used to buy food items from two WFP contracted supermarkets (Tazweed and Safeway) located in the camp.
 This allows camp residents to choose from a variety of goods as well as it brings a sense of normalcy and dignity to their life.
-The EyePay iris scanning system based on UNHCR's biometric registration data, helps to enhance the efficiency and accountability of food assistance, while also making shopping easier and more secure for refugees. - Four Healthy Kitchens provide healthy school meals to refugee children in all formal schools, employing refugee women under the cash for work programme.
+In October 2016, WFP introduced the card-less EyePay iris scanning system based on UNHCR's biometric registration data, which helps to enhance the efficiency and accountability of food assistance, while also making shopping easier and more secure for refugees.
+In February 2018, WFP rolled out blockchain technology as an innovative assistance and cost efficient delivery mechanism in Zaatari camp, by removing the need to authenticate transactions through a Financial Service Provider.

+Four Healthy Kitchens provide healthy school meals to refugee children in all formal schools, employing refugee women under the cash for work programme.
 The project aims to improve health and nutritional awareness as well as to boost healthy eating habits by providing nutritional information.